PayDock/e-commerce-woo/readme.txt

 == Installation ==

-Prerequisites to install and configure the PowerBoard plugin, you will need a Wordpress instance running:
+Prerequisites to install and configure the Paydock plugin, you will need a Wordpress instance running:

 * WooCommerce versions: 8.3-8.9
 * [WooCommerce Server Requirements](https://woocommerce.com/document/server-requirements/)